Manhattan Cafe: Retirement and stud career

-Stud record
+An official retirement ceremony was held on December 22 at Nakayama Racecourse, on the day of the Arima Kinen.
+He was presented wearing the saddlecloth bearing the number "4" from the previous year's Arima Kinen, ridden by jockey Yutaka Take in a blue cap and racing silks.
+Although he was able to carry Take on his back, his injury prevented him from walking under his own power, and he was instead led by handlers.

 After his retirement from racing, Manhattan Cafe became a breeding stallion at the Shadai Stallion Station in Hokkaido where he replaced his recently deceased sire.
 He was the Leading sire in Japan in 2009.

-Manhattan Cafe is also a successful broodmare sire, siring the dams of T O Keynes (2021 Teio Sho, Champions Cup), Meisho Hario (2022 and 2023 Teio Sho, 2023 Kashiwa Kinen, 2025 Kawasaki Kinen), Tastiera (2023 Tōkyō Yūshun, 2025 Queen Elizabeth II Cup), Peptide Nile (2024 February Stakes), T O Royal (2024 Spring Tenno Sho) and Soul Rush (2024 Mile Championship, 2025 Dubai Turf).
+Manhattan Cafe was also a broodmare sire, siring the dams of T O Keynes (2021 Teio Sho, Champions Cup), Meisho Hario (2022 and 2023 Teio Sho, 2023 Kashiwa Kinen, 2025 Kawasaki Kinen), Tastiera (2023 Tōkyō Yūshun, 2025 Queen Elizabeth II Cup), Peptide Nile (2024 February Stakes), T O Royal (2024 Spring Tenno Sho) and Soul Rush (2024 Mile Championship, 2025 Dubai Turf).

+Manhattan Cafe died at the age of seventeen on August 13, 2015.
+He was found collapsed out in the pasture.
+Despite being in poor health in the time leading up to his death, he had been bred to 126 mares with 46 producing foals.
+A post mortem autopsy that was performed discovered he had an abdominal tumor.